-One of my beloved Patreon patrons recently asked me a really great, simple question: What goes into my indie game press kit?
+One of my beloved clients recently asked me a really great, simple question: What goes into my indie game press kit?
 To me, the press kit is the single most important piece of marketing a game dev can put together and asking this question showed that they are listening to my rants and genuinely interested in succeeding.
 So let’s dive right in!

 First, what exactly is a press kit?

 To answer this, let’s imagine for a moment that you are a member of the gaming press.
 An IndieWatch.net writer, for example.
 As a writer, there are certain raw facts we need right away to determine if your game is something we can write about.

 To put this into context, let’s walk through a typical scenario:

 - I’m browsing the hashtag #ScreenshotSaturday on Twitter and see something I like.

 - I look at the poster’s Twitter profile and scroll down to find a history of quality screenshots and insightful commentary about the project.

 - I visit the website prominently displayed on their profile.

 - I am taken directly to their website where their game press kit has its own tab and is easily accessed.

 - I now have access to all pertinent facts about the game, along with a few official banners and things I can post in any article I decide to write.